 Delta Lake offers ACID transactions via optimistic concurrency control between writes, snapshot isolation so that readers don't see garbage data while someone is writing, data versioning and rollback, and schema enforcement to better handle schema changes and deal with data type changes.

-Although Delta Lake was first introduced in 2017, we should hear some companies in 2020 that are starting to develop their pipelines or companies of a certain maturity using data pipeline with open source frameworks to start their experiments with this new feature of the open source universe.
+Although Delta Lake was first introduced in 2017, other companies started to develop their pipelines or companies of a certain maturity using data pipeline with open-source frameworks to start their experiments with this new feature of the open-source universe.

 With the use of the Bronze, Silver and Gold layers, it is possible to establish the version control of the data.
 This is because historical storage of the data makes it possible to identify the data changes, audit it and roll back the data version in the past if necessary.